vissaly/brapi/docs/02-manage-emails-domains.md

 }
 ```

-## Check a Registered Email Address for Breaches
+## Check a Registered Email Address

 **Request URL**: `{BASE_URL}/api/enterprise/v1/email/{EMAIL_ID}/check`

 **Request method:** `GET`

 The request accepts the email address ID and returns information on related data breaches.

 Alternatively, you may check any email address (previously added or a new one) using a [hashed email address value](#check-a-hashed-email-address) (recommended method) or a [plaintext value](#check-a-plaintext-email-address).